Haitam-Elgharras/Practical-TDD-for-Java-Programmers/README.md

 The project will involve writing code that accepts a full ISBN number, including the check digit, and determines whether it is valid.
 The logic for validating an ISBN will be explained in detail as we progress through the project.

+### Module 4: Writing the First Test

+The initial step is to write a test for a known valid 10-digit ISBN number, using real-world examples such as those found on book retailer websites.

+**Key Concepts**:
+- **Test-First Approach**: Begin by writing a test that defines the expected outcome for a specific example, such as validating a known ISBN number.
+- **Focus on Outcomes**: When writing tests, the primary focus should be on the expected outcomes rather than the underlying logic or code structure.
+- **Incremental Testing**: Start with a simple test for a valid ISBN and gradually build more tests to cover additional scenarios and logic.